By Margaret Magnus

 When Jean returned to India and Meher Baba’s ashram in 1948, Agnes stayed on to care for the property until her death in 1994.
 At some point Agnes put the property in her name.
 Upon Agnes’ death, the Meher Mount property became the responsiblity of the non-profit organization, Meher Mount Corporation.

 Avatar Is Published

-Jean was living at Meher Mount when Avatar was published by the J.F.
+The book was published by the J.F.
 Rowny Press in nearby Santa Barbara, about 45 miles away.

 There have been three printings.
-Although Avatar is now out of print, copies can be found in used book stories.
+Although Avatar is now out of print, copies can be found in used book stores.
 Avatar is also published online at the Avatar Meher Baba Perpetual Public Charitable Trust website.

 Jean Adriel, Avatar: The Life Story of the Perfect Master Meher Baba, A Narrative Spiritual Experience.
 (Santa Barbara, CA: J.F.
 Rowny Press, 1947), Dedication. (c) Jean Adriel.